canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 **[TODO: Add/revise checklist items]**

+- Familiarize yourself with the standards
+- Design the service to be as easy to use as possible.
+Usability is critical to making a service accessible for people with disabilities and limitations.
 - Ensure design and development resources have the knowledge and expertise to build accessible services and to resolve accessibility issues.
 - Ensure testing and quality assurance resources have the knowledge and expertise to identify accessibility issues.
 - Ensure support resources are trained to assist persons with disabilities with completing tasks and accessing information.